St Botolph's Church, Boston: Foundation and architecture

 The existing church was begun in 1309 at the east end, as was customary.
 With the chancel built, work reached the south aisle and moved on through the nave until its completion around 1390.
 Foundation trouble, because of proximity to the river, delayed progress while the chancel was extended to prop the building up and create a greater level of structural stability.
 The nave piers had been leaning dangerously to the east.
 This work was successful to the extent that today the tower leans by less than half a centimetre, despite its great height.

 The tower was not begun until 1450, by excavation of a deep, wide hole.
 Indicating the architectural skill employed by the builders at the time, the tower remains structurally solid and has not required any restoration work to realign it despite The Haven being only 33 ft away and the original foundations built under water level.

 It was completed between 1510 and 1520 in the Perpendicular style that had become popular during much of the 15th century.
 A walkway at roughly two thirds of the height of the tower encircles the edges, giving great views from the Wash in the east toward Lincoln in the west.
 Reached by 209 steps, the walkway also provides access to the tower level with the bells.

 The tower is topped with a highly decorated octagonal lantern ringed with pinnacles, one of fewer than half a dozen medieval examples surviving in England.
-Others, including the Abbey Church of Bury St Edmunds, are now ruined.
+Others, including the church of Bury St Edmunds Abbey, are now ruined.

 The nave is 242 ft long and 104 ft wide, making the internal space of the building impressive by its sheer size.
 It terminates in the vaulted chancel containing the high altar at the extreme eastern end of the church.
-The church was vaulted in wood in the eighteenth century, but the nave vaults were removed in the twentieth century.
+The church was vaulted in wood in the 18th century, but the nave vaults were removed in the 20th century.

 The relatively short period of construction for such a large church is fairly unusual in England, and an indication of the wealth of Boston.
 Most similarly sized churches, largely cathedrals, took hundreds of years to build due to constant fund shortages, giving them a variety of different styles as exhibited by other East Anglian churches, such as Ely or Peterborough.
 The Stump was built in less than 150 years, giving it a rare sense of architectural coherence and unity.